ponlawat-w/moodle-local_accessibility/README.md

    extra details if your plugin type is not automatically detected.
 3. Check the plugin validation report and finish the installation.

+## Installing via git
+From moodle root

+git  clone git@github.com:ponlawat-w/moodle-local_accessibility.git  local/accessibility

+`cd local/accessibility`

+Find the tag you want to checkout then (assuming this is the tag you want)

+`git checkout v1.0.1-with-widgets`

+This will result in a warning about being in 'detached HEAD' state that will not affect testing

 ## Installing manually ##

 The plugin can be also installed by putting the contents of this directory to